monicavaquerano/freeCodeCamp/README.md

 # freeCodeCamp
-My solutions and thoughts to some freeCodeCamp challenges/lessons
+My notes, thoughts and solutions to some freeCodeCamp challenges/lessons